Guidelines for Preparing Master's Theses in Arts & Sciences

 The thesis should be read by two faculty readers (a sponsor and a second reader), and their approval should be certified by their signatures on the title page of the thesis.
 When the thesis has been approved by the thesis sponsor and second reader, it is brought to the departmental graduate advisor.
 If the advisor is satisfied that the thesis has met departmental requirements, she or he signs the thesis approval form that has been completed by the candidate.

 Each graduate program sets its own deadline for the final approval of the thesis.
-The department-approved thesis must then be deposited in the Office of the Dean of the School of Arts and Sciences (room 812 Hunter East) at least three weeks prior to the date of graduation at which the degree is conferred.
+The department-approved thesis must then be deposited in the Office of the Dean of the School of Arts and Sciences (room 812 Hunter East) at least two weeks prior to the date of graduation at which the degree is conferred.

 Candidates must pay a binding fee of $15.00 per submitted copy to the Bursar's Office (room 238 Hunter North).
 NOTE: The Bursar's receipt for all binding fees must be submitted to the Dean's Office along with the copies for binding.